abdullah2021skipq/ProximaCentauri/AbdullahZaman/sprint3/PCRepoAZB/README.md

 ```
 cdk deploy <pipeline_name>
 ```
+6. The API can be tested from the console using the AWS API Gateway service.
 ## Troubleshooting Instructions:
 Pull the code to the local repository if any changes are made to the remote repository using:
 ```